perforce/p4templates/readme.md

 * This script will attempt to upload test results to coveralls, however don't be concerned if this portion fails as it does require a private repo_token that will not be included in this github repository.

 ## TODO Wishlist
-- [ ] UI Test coverage
-  - Currently there is only partial test coverage for the UI elements in this project.
 - [ ] Documentation
   - More than a readme and video walkthrough is likely needed.
 - [ ] Validation